PGCE Secondary with QTS

-PGCE Secondary is a full-time, ten-month course that will prepare you to teach in the 11-to-19 year age range.
+PGCE Secondary is a full-time, ten-month programme of academic and professional study, including 120 days in school/college, which will prepare you to teach in the 11-to-19 year age range.
+You will be awarded the PGCE by the university and be recommended to DfE for Qualified Teacher Status.

 Courses